nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29138](https://jira.nuxeo.com/browse/NXP-29138)

-### More robust blob upload to GCP (upload in chunks)
+### More Robust Blob Upload to GCP (Upload in Chunks)

-Blobs are uploaded to Google Cloud Storage in chunks to benefit from the retriable API.
+Blobs are uploaded to Google Cloud Storage in chunks to benefit from the retryable API.

 We now upload Blobs to Google Cloud Storage in chunks.
-The default chunk size is 2MB and can be adjusted via storage.upload.chunk.size binary manager property or via nuxeo.gcp.storage.upload.chunk.size nuxeo.conf property.
+The default chunk size is 2MB and can be adjusted via `storage.upload.chunk.size` binary manager property or via `nuxeo.gcp.storage.upload.chunk.size` `nuxeo.conf` property.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29836](https://jira.nuxeo.com/browse/NXP-29836)